Bias in the introduction of variation: Mutational contingency

 However, attention has focused in recent decades on the idea of "contingency", i.e., the idea that the outcome of evolution cannot be explained as the predictable or predefined endpoint of a deterministic process, but takes some path that cannot be predicted easily, or can only be predicted by knowing details of the starting conditions and the subsequent dynamics.
-To explain outcomes under contingency, one must specify something about the starting conditions or the subsequent dynamics.
-Thus, "contingency" is an explanatory concept defined by negation: to label an outcome as "contingent" is to say that it did not emerge as the reliably predictable endpoint of some process.

-More specifically, "mutational contingency" refers to cases in which an event of evolution is associated distinctively with a particular mutation, or a mutational hotspot, e.g.,.
-Examples of mutational contingency are cases of contingency in which the occurrence of a distinctive mutation is understood to be strongly explanatory for a specific change, in the sense that the evolutionary change would not have happened in the observed manner if the distinctive mutation had not occurred in the manner inferred.
-Appeals to mutation-order speciation (a kind of non-ecological speciation) represent a kind of appeal to mutational contingency.
+"Mutational" contingency refers to cases in which an event of evolution is associated distinctively with a particular mutation, or a mutational hotspot, e.g.,. in the sense that the evolutionary change would not have happened in the observed manner if the distinctive mutation had not occurred in the manner inferred.